Violence Is not the Answer to Yankees vs. Red Sox Fans

 Times are tough for the New York Yankees and their fans.
 Hank Steinbrenner has been reduced to cursing about the marketing genius of the Red Sox front office as his team lingers near the basement of the AL East with lowly Toronto.
 Instead of being greeted with piques of misplaced rage, Yankees fans who wear gear in Boston are now greeted with sympathetic chuckles.
 But not all the time.

-A Nashua, N.H. woman allegedly killed a man after they had a fight about which team is superior.
+A Nashua, New Hampshire, woman allegedly killed a man after they had a fight about which team is superior.

 Just when thought we’d eliminated the “Yankees Suck” chant from Fenway Park, this happens.